VishalNadig/hand-gesture-controlled-turtlebot4/docs/getting started.rst

 **Step 2**

-Go into the hand-gesture-controlled-turtlebot4 directory with the following command:
+Copy the cobot3_ws folder found in hand-gesture-controlled-turtlebot4 and change into the cobot3_ws directory with the following commands:

 .. code-block:: console

+   $ cp -r hand-gesture-controlled-turtlebot4/cobot3_ws .
-   $ cd hand-gesture-controlled-turtlebot4
+   $ cd cobot3_ws/

 **Step 3**